-- How does this story relate to the theme of worship? - What does the quote mean to you? - How can we follow the example of St. Anthony to begin to worship in our busy daily lives? - When we feel we are alone, what can the story help us remember? - What is the lesson learned from this story?
+- How does this story relate to the theme of worship? - How can we follow the example of St. Anthony to begin to worship in our busy daily lives? - When we feel we are alone, what can the story help us remember? - What is the lesson learned from this story?